Please see below for our Frequently Asked Questions.

 You may wish to send us information via USB drive or CD.
-You can do this by posting the USB or CD to 70 Fleet St, London, EC4Y 1EU.
+You can do this by posting the USB or CD to CEDR, Consumer Complaints, 100 St. Paul's Churchyard, London, EC4M 8BU.
 We will return to the address provided via signed for delivery.
-Unfortunately we are unable to accept any other type of hard storage (for example Dictaphones).
+Unfortunately, we are unable to accept any other type of hard storage (for example Dictaphones).

 If you want to complain about CEDR please read our Complaints Procedure.
 Once you have read the Complaints Procedure and you want to submit your complaint, please use either this link or our Complaints Form, which you can download below.
 Please note that adjudicator decisions are out of scope and are unable to reviewed or appealed.
 Also, if a customer or subscribing company wish to bring a complaint about CEDR, they must pay their own costs of preparing the complaint.

 Please note that if you require a reasonable adjustment, a member of the team can take your complaint over the phone.
 If you are unable to access the PDF or web form, please contact the team and request that the Complaints Form be sent in another format.